Freight Shipping from Fort Worth to Jacksonville

 How much does it cost to ship freight from Fort Worth to Jacksonville?

-Full truckload (FTL) rates from Fort Worth, TX to Jacksonville, FL currently range from $2,619-$3,228 for a standard dry van load over the 1,218-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Jacksonville, FL currently range $2,619-$3,228 (roughly $2.16-$2.66 per mile over 1,218 miles).
 LTL shipments typically cost $870-$1,435 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Jacksonville?

-Standard FTL transit from Fort Worth to Jacksonville is approximately 22 hrs by truck over 1,218 miles.
+Standard FTL transit from Fort Worth to Jacksonville is approximately 22 hrs by truck over 1,218 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Alliance Intermodal Facility to CSX Jacksonville Intermodal (JAXPORT area) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Fort Worth to Jacksonville freight?